voutilad/rp-connect-python/README.md

     - Not expected to work on Windows.
 Requires `gogopython` updates.
 - You can only use one Python binary across all Python processors.
 - Hardcoded still for Python 3.12.
-Should be portable to 3.13 and, in cases of `single` mode, earlier versions.
+Should be portable to 3.13 and, in cases of `global` mode, earlier versions.
 Requires changes to `gogopython` I haven't made yet.